ygunj/Supersolid_Rotation_in_Ring_BEC/README.md

 All data are stored in NumPy `.npz` format and are organized figure-wise.
 For each figure, the corresponding datasets are saved separately (in some cases split into multiple parts), along with dedicated plotting scripts.

-To reproduce the results, users simply need to load the provided .npz files using NumPy and run the associated Python scripts.
-The plotting codes use standard libraries such as NumPy and Matplotlib, with LaTeX rendering enabled for publication-quality figures.
-A working LaTeX installation is recommended for exact visual reproduction.
+To reproduce the results, users can load the provided .npz data files using NumPy and execute the corresponding Python plotting scripts.
+The codes rely on standard scientific libraries, primarily NumPy and Matplotlib, and are configured to generate publication-quality figures with LaTeX-rendered labels.
+For exact visual consistency with the figures presented in the paper, a working LaTeX installation is recommended.

-cd <repository-name>